 Many plants contain aromatic compounds known as essential oils.
 Studies showed that some of these essential oils are very high in antioxidants.
 Antioxidants prevent free radicals to damage skin cells, hence they slow down the skin's ageing process and reduce wrinkles.

 Rose essential oil and absolute contain powerful antioxidants such as polyphenolics, flavonoids, and anthocyanins.
 There are more than 300 phyto-compounds found in rose extract, many of those are phyto-antioxidants.
 These phyto-antioxidants protect skin cells from free radicals and environmental damage.

 Up to 3,000 kg of rose petals are needed to produce 1 kg of essential oil or absolute.
-As one of the most precious and luxurious essential oils, rose absolute is one of my favourite skincare ingredients to slow down the signs of ageing, reduce the appearance of wrinkles, soothe sensitive and environmentally-stressed skin.
+As one of the most precious essential oils, rose absolute is one of my favourite skincare ingredients to slow down the signs of ageing, reduce the appearance of wrinkles, soothe sensitive and environmentally-stressed skin.

 Rose absolute is one of the active ingredients in the award-winning Bio-Collagen Ageless Cream, the ultimate anti-wrinkle cream which also restores skin's radiance, elasticity and firmness.

 Frankincense essential oil contains alpha-pinene, a compound which studies have shown to be beneficial for the skin's health.
 Frankincense essential oil speeds up the cellular renewal process, rejuvenates skin cells and reduces the signs of ageing such as wrinkles, lines and sagging skin.

-Lavender and frankincense essential oils are two of the many active ingredients in multi-award winning Antioxidant Youthful Essence, a supreme brightening radiance serum to even out complexion, boost skin radiance, refine pores and reduce the appearance of wrinkles, dark spots and blemishes.
+Frankincense and lavender essential oils are two of the many active ingredients in multi-award winning Antioxidant Youthful Essence.
+This supreme brightening radiance complex evens out complexion, boosts skin radiance, refines pores and reduces the appearance of wrinkles, dark spots and blemishes.

-Blue chamomile essential oil contains chamazulene, alpha bisabolol and bisabolol oxides, three powerful antioxidants with excellent skin-rejuvenating properties.
-Bisabolol is also well known for its soothing effects, particularly good to calm sensitive skin.
+Blue chamomile essential oil contains chamazulene, alpha bisabolol and bisabolol oxides; three powerful antioxidants with excellent skin-rejuvenating properties.
+Bisabolol is also well known for its soothing effects, particularly good at calming sensitive skin.